thofma/Hecke.jl/docs/src/index.md

  | |  | |  __/ (__|   <  __/
  |_|  |_|\___|\___|_|\_\___|

-Version 0.3.0 ...
+Version 0.4.0 ...
- ... which comes with absolutely no warrant whatsoever (c) 2015 by Claus Fieker and Tommy Hofmann
+ ... which comes with absolutely no warranty whatsoever (c) 2015, 2016, 2017 by Claus Fieker and Tommy Hofmann

 julia> Qx, x = PolynomialRing(FlintQQ, "x");
 julia> f = x^3 + 2;